 Why Sun Protection While Cycling?
 Riding your bike is a fun exercise and can help you to have a more balanced life by having time outdoors, and actually burning calories!
 The problem is that cycling is addictive.
-You go out for a little spin.
+You decide to go out for a little spin.

 Something happens!
 Who knows what.
 You are hooked.
+You are definitely planning the next ride.

 I am a bicycle rider for fun!
 No, I am not ready to get competitive.
 That’s not why the bicycle is fun for me.
 And for sure I wouldn’t tell you how to dress.
 Get all the sun you want.
 Count me as ready to just have fun and get exercise.

-For Those Who Are Still With Me, Lets Think About Some Easy Ways To Stay Safe
+Some Easy Ways To Stay Safe

 OK, let’s consider what happens to your skin as you are out enjoying your bike ride.
 As with most outdoor sports, getting sunburned is a major danger that can sideline you for a few days.